Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Introduction

-Despite relevant observations of a handful of CCSNe and collapsars, there are no clear signs of $r$-process element production in these events thus far \citep{bvc+2023, aby+2024, rfl+2024}.
+Despite relevant observations of a handful of CCSNe and collapsars to determine if they produce any $r$-process, there are no clear signs of $r$-process element production in these events thus far \citep{bvc+2023, aby+2024, rfl+2024}.
 On the other hand, we have direct evidence of $r$-process production in NS mergers, with the coincident detection of an $r$-process kilonova (KN) with a binary NS merger, gravitational wave (GW) event GW170817 \citep{aaloc+17, gw170817mma, cbk+17, kmb+17, mhh+17, pdb+17, ssd+2017, tlg+17}.
 Because of the coincidence of GW170817 to short gamma-ray burst (GRB) 170817A \citep{aaloc+17, gvb+17, sfk+2017}, it is also now confirmed that at least some short GRBs are connected to the local population of GW-NS mergers and contribute to $r$-process enrichment.
 Additionally, a number of short GRBs have been followed by photometric near-infrared excesses, presumed to be KNe \citep{bfc+2013, tlf+2013, jlc+2015, yjl+2015, fmc+2016, jhl+2016, kkl+2017, glt+2018, trp+2018, gtl+2019, jcl+2020, rsm+2020, flr+2021, otd+2021, rkp+2021}.

 Observations of $r$-process elements across a wide variety of environments have further supported an NS merger production pathway.
-The stochastic $r$-process abundance pattern observed in Galactic metal poor stars \citep{elp+89, McWilliam1995,cfb+2018} and low-metallicity Local Group dwarf galaxies \citep{Shetrone2001,Venn2012,jfc+2016, mht+2021, mrr+2021,Reggiani2021,njc+2022,Limberg2023} suggests that $r$-process events are much rarer than normal CCSNe.
+The stochastic $r$-process abundance pattern observed in Galactic metal poor stars \citep{elp+89, McWilliam1995,cfb+2018} and low metallicity Local Group dwarf galaxies \citep{Shetrone2001,Venn2012,jfc+2016, mht+2021, mrr+2021,Reggiani2021,njc+2022,Limberg2023} suggests that $r$-process events are much rarer than normal CCSNe.
 Indeed, the $r$-process event rate and mass yield estimates from inferred stellar $r$-process abundances are well-matched to those derived for GW170817 and short GRBs \citep{hbp+2018, mr+2018, jfc+2016, rfb+2023}.
 This implies that NS mergers may be responsible for the majority of $r$-process elements in the Universe.

 To complicate the picture, three long GRBs, GRBs 060614 \citep{jlc+2015, yjl+2015, glt+2018, rsm+2020, rkp+2021}, 211211A \citep{rgl+2022, tfo+2022, yaz+2022} and 230307A \citep{gtf+2023, lgs+2024, yto+2024}, which typically derive from collapsars, had photometric excesses consistent with KNe.
 The potential association of these events to KNe not only implies they have merger (as opposed to collapsar) progenitors, but also that long GRBs can also contribute to the Universe's $r$-process budget.
 Taken at face value, the addition of this long GRB $r$-process channel may suggest that the total mass yield of $r$-process material from NS mergers exceeds the mass observed within Galactic metal poor stars and Local Group dwarfs \citep{clc+2024}.
 This dilemma only becomes more serious if rare types of CCSNe also contribute appreciably to the $r$-process budget.